3,000 Denver Homeless Get Class Certification for Sweeps

 But U.S. District Judge William Martinez found that the class could prevail on its claims.

-“Denver may succeed in proving that all of the alleged sweeps were different and that no homeless person’s belongings were confiscated and discarded in an unconstitutional manner,” the 27-page order says.
+“Denver may succeed in proving that all of the alleged sweeps were different and that no homeless person’s belongings were confiscated and discarded in an unconstitutional manner,” the April 27 order says.

 “But plaintiffs claim to the contrary, and a number of them have submitted declarations attesting that they personally witnessed the conduct that they allege.”